 Adult, Male, Large

+Sodapop is approximately 4 years old and has been at the sanctuary for nearly 2 years.
 Sodapop is looking for a home that understands him.
 He was mishandled as a piglet, and as a consequence only cares for certain people and can be somewhat unpredictable.
 He will only be adopted to an experienced home.
 However, Sodapop is not without his charm!
 He's smart and food motivated, making him easy and fun to train.
 He knows his name, comes when called, and sits nicely.
 When his tummy is full, he loves to stretch out on his side for belly rubs.
 Maybe you're the partner Sodapop has been in need of all his life?